 Now, I want to make it 100% clear that this is not happening everywhere.

-I am also seeing some resplendent positivity, such as one particularly bada$$ content marketing writing in one of our Freelance Travel Writing Master Classes who ran some numbers on her income goals and saw her hourly rate needed to be in excess of $350 and didn’t even blink.
-Or the skilled university fundraiser who has recently dug deep into travel blogging who left the Women in Travel Summit this year so confident that her skills could easily replace her current six-figure income that she put plans in place to quit her job the very next month.
+I am also seeing some resplendent positivity!
+You can build a flourishing business like one particularly bada$$ content marketing writer, who was in one of our Freelance Travel Writing Master Classes and ran some numbers on her income goals and saw her hourly rate needed to be in excess of $350 and didn’t even blink.
+Or the skilled university fundraiser who dug deep into travel blogging and left the Women in Travel Summit this year so confident that her skills could easily replace her current six-figure income that she put plans in place to quit her job the very next month.

 But there are some really unnecessary things being said, even by people who are “big” or speaking on a panel that unfortunately can only seed negativity about how writers with less innate confidence in their skills can fare.